 - Sign up for and review information about member workshifts

 - Share ideas and ask questions in the member Forum

 As a member, you should have received via email log-in information in order to access your MESS account – https://mess.mariposa.coop.
 Please familiarize yourself with MESS and if you need help, contact the Membership Department at (215) 729-212 ext.
 3 or via email at email@example.com.

 If your contact information changes, please notify a staff member or update it online through MESS.
 For any other concerns regarding your membership information, your shift options or status, your attendance record, or leave of absences, call the office at 215-729-2121 ext.
 3.

 If you will be away from the Co-op for more than a month, you can arrange a leave of absence.
 Your departure and return dates must be established with staff.
 Taking a leave of absence is an agreement with the Co-op that you will not be shopping during that time and will not be expected to do work shifts or pay equity until your return.
 Your leave of absence may last no longer than six months.

 DEPARTING THE CO-OP

 For accounts that are active, membership does not expire.
 If you wish to permanently close your co-op account, you must inform a staff member or contact Membership Coordination.
 You can request your equity to be refunded or donated to the Mariposa Membership Fund.
-To receive a full refund of your member equity, you must be up to date on work shift hours and not have a debt on your account.
-If you depart the co-op owing shift hours, $20 will be deducted from your equity return for each hour you owe.
 If you do not claim your equity within two years, it will be reinvested into Mariposa Food Co-op.